|Elliott Sound Products||Using Current Sources, Sinks & Mirrors In Audio|

 One of the most irksome loads for any amplifier is one that has inherent non-linearities, and the output stage of an audio amp definitely fits this description.
 Consider the worst case, where there is no forward bias applied to the output devices, which are operating in Class-B. The global feedback in an amplifier is generally considered to the be main saviour, by reducing the distortion components by using the input stage as an error amplifier.

 This is actually only a small part of the story - a properly designed Class-A amplifier will have both high gain and high output impedance, both of which are useful in reducing the otherwise inevitable crossover distortion.
-Consider Figure 10a and 10b, showing the same output stage delivering the same peak output voltage to the same resistance.
+Consider Figures 6.1 and 6.2, showing the same output stage delivering the same peak output voltage to the same resistance.

 Remember that this is with no feedback whatsoever - the addition of feedback will reduce the distortion even more - as will some biasing on the output stage.
 Neither of these were included to show the effect more clearly.
 Note that the settings on the oscilloscope were not changed between these simulations, to ensure that the full effect was not obscured (or accentuated) for each example.

 The inescapable conclusion is that the high impedance drive will greatly assist in overcoming non-linearities in the output stage, even those as nasty as a completely unbiased complementary pair as shown.
 Naturally other non-linearities are also negated (to some degree) by these techniques, which are pretty much universal in modern amplifier designs.
 Using the high impedance Class-A stage with feedback cannot eliminate crossover distortion though!
 When the output transistors are not conducting, there is no feedback.
 This happens because non-conducting transistors have no gain, so the overall gain of the amplifier will be extremely low.
 Feedback can only work when the amplifier stage has overall gain!